 In a previous chapter, you created a behavior model to detect unauthorized communication attempts.
-However, you don't want to be bothered every time a glitch in the network causes a generic 4 trap to be sent out.
+However, you don't want to be bothered every time a glitch in the network causes an Authentication Failure trap to be sent out.
 You want your behavior model to notify you only of repeated attempts to breach security.